 How Much House Can I Afford Using The 28/36 Rule?

 There’s no secret to buying a house — but it does involve thinking differently than most people.
-“How much house can I afford” is a question not nearly enough people ask.
+“How much house can I afford?” is a question not nearly enough people ask themselves when considering this major purchase.

 There are too many people who make the biggest purchases of their lives without fully understanding the true costs.
-If you do so, you’ll undo years of hard work in other areas of your financial life.
+If you make the wrong move, you’ll undo years of hard work in other areas of your financial life.

-Luckily, there’s a good rule of thumb to help you find out exactly how much you can afford: The 28/36 rule.
+Luckily, there’s a good rule of thumb to help you find out exactly how much you can afford: It’s called the 28/36 rule.

 What is the 28/36 Rule?